How to Know if Your Child Is Ready to Stay Home Alone

 Here are some steps to follow when thinking about letting your child stay home alone for the first time.

-- First ask your child about their comfort level being alone in the home—it’s important to involve them in the decision so your child knows that their opinion is valued.
+- First, ask your child about their comfort level being alone at home.
+It’s important to involve them in the decision so your child knows that their opinion is valued.

 - Ask yourself if they have the mental ability to react to an emergency like a fire.
 However mature your son or daughter appears to you, it’s important not to overestimate their capacity to react to urgent situations.

 - It should be a progressive process.
-Start with small outings like a trip to the store or a run around the neighbourhood to build up your child’s confidence in being alone in the home.
+Start with small outings like a trip to the store or a run around the neighbourhood to build up your child’s confidence in being home alone.

 - The Canada Safety Council (CSC) recommends age 10 as a minimum for being left alone and advises that children under 12 should not be left in charge of their siblings.

 - The CSC website says that 2 hours is acceptable for ages 10-12, up to 5 hours may be acceptable for 13-14 year olds and for 15-16 year olds it may be possible to leave them for a whole day, as long as the parent is contactable by phone.

 - Although the Child Welfare Act suggests that Manitoba and New Brunswick kids under 12 cannot be left alone, all other provinces do not have a mandated age when kids can be left alone.